Anjiang-Wei/EquiBench/README.md

 | o3-mini-2025-01-31                      | **68.8** | 59.0 | **84.5** | **84.2** | 88.2 | **83.2** | **78.0** |
 | **Mean**                                | 47.9 | 52.4 | 65.8   | 67.3 | 76.4 | 67.0  | 62.8             |

-**Table 2: Accuracy of 17 models on EquiBench under 0-shot prompting.**
+**Table: Accuracy of 17 models on EquiBench under 0-shot prompting.**
 We report accuracy for each of the six equivalence categories along with the overall accuracy.

 *Note: These results represent average accuracy across all categories.
 For detailed results, please refer to our [paper](https://arxiv.org/pdf/2502.12466).*